Asica-kos/Project_1_Magist-Eniac/README.md

 To achieve this, we had to explore the data using **SQL** queries and visualise it nicely in **Tableau** and **Google Presentations**.

 ## Acknowledgement
-I would like to thank my teammates: [Alla] (https://github.com/khovalla)and [Garrett] (https://github.com/gte7576) whom I have worked very well together!
+I would like to thank my teammates: [Alla](https://github.com/khovalla) and [Garrett](https://github.com/gte7576) whom I have worked very well together!